Published January 24, 2022

 Italy to the UK:

-If you have been fully vaccinated for at least 14 days, with a vaccine administered in the UK, USA, EU or a number of other specific countries, you will not need to quarantine on arrival in the UK.
-You will still need to pre-book a test to be taken on day 2 after your arrival into the UK but you do not need to provide proof of a negative test on arrival into the UK.
+If you have been fully vaccinated for at least 14 days, with a vaccine administered in the UK, USA, EU or a number of other specific countries, you must pre-book a test (antigen or PCR, both are acceptable) to be taken on or before day 2 after your arrival into the UK.
+You no longer need to quarantine while waiting for your results.

-If you are not fully vaccinated, you must quarantine for 10 days on arrival, provide proof of a pre-departure negative test, and pre-book 2 tests to be taken on day 2 and day 8 of your quarantine before traveling.
+If you are not fully vaccinated, you must take a test within 2 days of traveling to the UK, quarantine for 10 days on arrival and pre-book 2 tests to be taken on day 2 and day 8 of your quarantine before traveling.

-These rules apply to England, Scotland, Wales and Northern Ireland - visit the UK government's website for more information.
+These rules apply to England specifically - visit the UK government's website for more information about the rules for Scotland, Wales and Northern Ireland.

 Note that if you are using a US form of vaccination proof, i.e a CDC card, you will also need to show proof that you are a US resident for this to be accepted.